 This octopus salad is actually very easy to make yourself if you are able to find some sashimi/sushi-grade octopus (タコ刺身) in a Japanese grocery store.
 Even though we call it sashimi/sushi-grade octopus, it actually has been boiled already.
 The texture is a bit chewy, but when sliced thin, it can be consumed easily by adults.

 I know octopus may not be for everyone but I hope you will give this recipe a try and let me know what you think.
 Happy Wednesday!

 - 1/3 English cucumber (or 1 Japanese Cucumber)

 - 1/2 Tbsp. roasted white sesame seeds

 - 1 tsp. white sesame seeds

-- In a small bowl, put warm water and soak the dried seaweed.
+- In a small bowl, soak the dried seaweed in warm water.
 Let it soak for 15 minutes.
 Drain and squeeze liquid out.
 Set aside.

-- In a medium bowl, combine ingredients for Vinaigrette.
+- In a medium bowl, combine all the ingredients for Vinaigrette.